-We also conducted a survey amongst members of the public using our AdProbe advertising evaluation research tool.
+We also conducted a survey among members of the public using our AdProbe advertising evaluation research tool.
 This showed that Buster The Boxer was as strong, if not stronger than in previous years.
-For the last 5 years, John Lewis’ Christmas advertising has consistently shown high levels of impact and attention grabbing qualities.
-However, this adverts this is strongest in terms of being original and different compared with the last few years.
+For the last 5 years, John Lewis’ Christmas advertising has consistently shown high levels of impact and attention-grabbing qualities.
+However, these adverts is strongest in terms of being original and different compared with the last few years.

 Music always plays an important part of their advertising and this year was no different.
 Previous executions all included acoustic covers of ballads by Ellie Goulding, Gabrielle Aplin, Tom Odell and Aurora – and this year includes the jazz hit ‘One Day I’ll Fly Away’ originally made famous by American singer Randy Crawford, The music was again very well received and achieved similar levels to MontyThePenguin advert featuring Tom O’Dell.

 We could really be a nation of dog lovers, as this year’s Buster the Dog advert actually recorded the highest level of Buzz for any John Lewis advert we’ve tested suggesting that people will talk and help promote this advert – which is known to be an important part of overall advertising effectiveness.